Our Southern Shark Week Table

 Now, drain most of the oil off as shown.

-Now, slice the onion in half and save for a later date.
+Now, slice the onion in half and save the other half for a later date.

 With the other half, slice into half rounds about ½ inch thick.
 Then slice